What Is the Single Sign-On (SSO) Feature & How Does It Work?

 Why is Single Sign-On Required?

-• user_id - for user's ID (this variable will remain the same even if you have renamed ID)
+- user_id - for the user's ID (this variable will remain the same even if you have renamed the ID)

 Integrating SSO When You Embed Quizzes On Your Website